o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 __What is happening ?__

 At first the request from the client is piped through the resolvers of `resolvers.js` and the `tweet(_,args)` method is invoked because the request accessed the `tweet` endpoint.
-The `args` object contains all arguments provided to the endpoint.
+The `args` object contains all arguments  which are provided to the endpoint.
 In this example only the `id` value of the tweet.
-To get the result from the database we used the database model object of sequlize.js called `Tweet` which is defined in the `connectors.js` file.
-It returns the exact tweet 'where tweet.id = args.id'.
+To get the result from the database we use the database model object of sequlize.js, called `Tweet`, which is defined in the `connectors.js` file.
+It returns the tweet 'where tweet.id = args.id'.
 In the end a new data object is constructed which contains all the information that were requested.

 `resolvers.js` (truncated)
 ```